BIMSBbioinfo/pigx_docs/pages/pigx-sars-cov-2.md

   consequences for the corresponding protein
 * Kraken2 files per sample *(txt)*: provides an overview of all found species in the unaligned reads together with the NCBI taxonomy ID
-* log files for all major analysis steps performed by the pipeline
+* Log files for all major analysis steps performed by the pipeline

 # Installation